Andrew Corsini: Veneration

 Miracles so multiplied at his death that Pope Eugene IV permitted a public devotion to him, although it was not confirmed until later.
 Pope Eugene IV beatified Andrew Corsini on 21 April 1440.
 Among the miracles attributed to Corsini's intervention was the Florentine victory over the Milanese at the Battle of Anghiari on 29 June 1440.
 Petitions were lodged in 1465 and 1466 to Pope Paul II requesting the canonization, and the pope appointed a commission to investigate the matter, though it came to no conclusion.
 Pope Urban VIII canonized Corsini on 22 April 1629.

 In 1675 after his canonization the members of the Corsini house had the Corsini Chapel built in the Carmelite church of Santa Maria del Carmine as a more suitable resting place for his remains.
 Pope Clement XII - born Lorenzo Corsini - erected in the Roman Basilica of Saint John Lateran a magnificent chapel dedicated to his kinsman.

 In 1702 or 1703 a statue in his honor was commissioned and placed along the colonnade in Saint Peter's Square.
+Cardinal Neri Maria Corsini, nephew of Pope Clement XII, commissioned in 1738 the painter Jacopo Zoboli to paint a painting for the church of Gesù Bambino all'Esquilino in Rome.
+The painting is housed at the left side altar.
+The minor figures in the painting, behind the angel on the right and armed with spears, allude to the Battle of Anghiari.
+The suggestion to the painter may well have come from Cardinal Corsini, or even from Clement XII himself, as the Pope’s family frequently emphasised his Florentine origins and thus sought to highlight Saint Andrew’s role in protecting the Florentine army.
+The choice to place the Bishop’s mitre and crozier in the hands of the angels, to the right and left of the saint respectively, was suggested to the painter, with the dual purpose, on the one hand, of emphasising the saint’s humility and his very austere way of life and, on the other, to celebrate the heavenly glory of Saint Andrew’s episcopal dignity, which brought honour and prestige to the Pope’s family.
+The main theme of the painting, the vision of the Virgin Mary, derives from the legend – widely held at the time – that the Virgin appeared to Andrew and made him promise to accept the office of bishop.